The life of Sir John Logan Campbell

 This was despite much protest from his daughters and wife Emma as they did not wish to be parted.
 However, Sir John felt strongly that such an education would provide his daughters with greater opportunities.
 This resulted in a five-year separation from the family for Sir John.

 During this time Sir John built a family home in Parnell, Tāmaki Makaurau Auckland.
 He christened it Kilbryde after his family estate in Scotland.
 Pictured above are Sir John and Lady Emma outside the home.

 Tragically, before the family reunited Ida fell ill with a deadly kidney infection.
 Sir John rushed to London, desperate to see Ida alive one last time.
 However, she died before he arrived.

-Her death changed his outlook on life, and lust for Europe.
-At the age of 63 he decided that the preceding journey would be his last trip to Europe.
+Her death changed his outlook on life and his lust for Europe.
+At the age of 63, he decided that the preceding journey would be his last trip to Europe.

 Sir John made sure Cornwall Park would remain open for the public to enjoy long after his death.
 He set up a charitable trust to manage the park, making sure there were enough sources of revenue to keep it going, and employed caretakers and farmers to maintain the land.